Tiger FM

 By Ronald Ssemagonja

 The LOC commended the government for developing world-class hybrid pitch turfs at Namboole Main Stadium, the stadium annex training ground, and the Kyambogo football ground.
-According to Mugimba, all guest teams in Group C and CAF officials have praised the quality of these pitches, which have successfully hosted six matches in just ten days.
-He further thanked the professional maintenance teams for their work in keeping the facilities in prime condition.
+According to Mugimba, all guest teams in Group C, along with CAF officials, have praised the quality of these pitches, which have successfully hosted six matches in just ten days.
+He further thanked the professional maintenance teams for their work in keeping the facilities in excellent condition.

-Clarifying accommodation arrangements, Mugimba explained that CAF and the host football federation handle bookings.
-“The government, as one of the CHAN2024 host nations, is responsible for meeting hotel accommodation expenses for the teams we host, as part of the 13 million dollars we paid CAF.
+On accommodation, Mugimba clarified that bookings are handled by CAF and the host football federation.
+“The government, as one of the CHAN 2024 host nations, is responsible for meeting hotel accommodation expenses for the teams we host, as part of the 13 million dollars we paid CAF.
 CAF assesses, approves, and contracts each team’s stay, usually giving the host national team the option to choose their hotel.
-Regardless of the choice, the government covers expenses for security, transport, and related services until the teams depart,” he noted.
+Regardless of the choice, the government covers expenses for security, transport, and related services until the teams depart,” he explained.

-On ticketing, the LOC confirmed there will be no more physical ticket sales.
-Mugimba said CAF had only experimented with 4,000 physical tickets at FUFA House before the 4th August match, but the process was discontinued.
-“If you buy a physical match day ticket for CHAN2024 now, you are either buying a fake or duplicate ticket.
+Regarding ticketing, the LOC confirmed that no more physical tickets will be sold.
+Mugimba said CAF had experimented with 4,000 physical tickets at FUFA House prior to the 4th August match, but the process was discontinued.
+“If you buy a physical match-day ticket for CHAN 2024 now, you are either buying a fake or a duplicate.
 All tickets are purchased online.
-Fans should ensure all features are visible when printing their tickets,” he emphasized.
+Fans should ensure all features are visible when printing their tickets,” he stressed.

-The LOC reaffirmed that neither CAF nor the committee gives preferential treatment to any team, stressing their commitment to fairness and hospitality throughout the tournament.
+The LOC reaffirmed that neither CAF nor the committee accords preferential treatment to any team, reiterating their commitment to fairness and hospitality throughout the tournament.

-Cranes team that started against Niger at Namboole stadium.
+Uganda Cranes starting line-up against Niger at Namboole Stadium.